Servings: 5 Total time: 2 hours 30 minutes Difficulty: intermediary

 Preparation

-1. Preparation of the rice: Brown the onion in the oil until they become translucent, then add the rice, stock, cinnamon, cloves and cardamom.
+1. Preparing the rice: Sauté the onion in oil until translucent, then add the rice, stock, cinnamon, cloves, and cardamom.
 Cook until tender but still slightly firm (about 20 minutes).
-Drain and reserve.
+Drain and set aside.

-2. Preparation of the meat: Cut the meat into pieces and marinate it, while you prepare and cook the rest, with all the spices (turmeric, curry, cinnamon, pepper, coriander, chilli, cider vinegar), In a large pan, heat the coconut oil over medium heat.
+2. Meat preparation: Cut the meat into pieces and marinate it while you prepare and cook the rest of the ingredients, along with all the spices (turmeric, curry powder, cinnamon, pepper, coriander, chili, and cider vinegar).
+In a large pan, heat the coconut oil over medium heat.
 Add the onions and sauté until translucent.
-Add the garlic and ginger and cook for 2 minutes.
+Stir in the garlic and ginger, and cook for 2 minutes.
 Add the marinated meat.
 Mix well and cook for 5 to 10 minutes.
-Add the tomato paste, tamarind, salt, pepper, and a little water if necessary to create a thick sauce.
+Add the tomato paste, tamarind, salt, pepper, and a little water if needed to create a thickened sauce.
 Cover and simmer over low heat for about 30 minutes, until the meat is tender and the sauce has reduced.

 4. Mix the onions and spices.
-Heat some oil in a pan and fry the curry leaves for a few minutes.
-Add the onions and sauté for about fifteen minutes, until they are caramelized.
-Then add the tamarind juice, and cook for another two minutes.
+Heat oil in a pan and sauté the curry leaves for a few minutes.
+Add the onions and sauté for about fifteen minutes, until caramelized.
+Then add the tamarind juice and cook for another two minutes.

-6. Brown the eggplants in oil for 5 minutes.
-Reserve.
-In the same pan, add a spoonful of oil and fry the onions until they become translucent.
-Add the spices and chili peppers, brown for 30 seconds then add the eggplant and mustard seeds and mix well.
-Cook for about fifteen minutes or until the eggplants are tender.
+6. Sauté the eggplant in oil for 5 minutes.
+Set aside.
+In the same pan, add a tablespoon of oil and sauté the onions until translucent.
+Add the spices and chili peppers, sauté for 30 seconds, then add the eggplant and mustard seeds and mix well.
+Cook for about 15 minutes, or until the eggplant is tender.

-7. To prepare the toppings: In a small pan, lightly fry the cashews and raisins.
-Reserve.
-In the same pan, brown the hard-boiled eggs until they turn a nice amber color.
+7. Preparing the toppings: In a small pan, lightly fry the cashews and raisins.
+Set aside.
+In the same pan, fry the hard-boiled eggs until they turn a nice amber color.

-8. Assembling the Lamprais: Preheat the oven to 180°C. Prepare pieces of banana leaves by passing them quickly over a flame to make them softer (or use aluminum foil).
-Place a portion of rice on the sheet, add some meat mixture, eggplant curry, caramelized onions, half a hard-boiled egg, cashews and raisins.
-Fold the foil over to form an airtight packet.
-Place the packets in a baking dish and bake for about 15-20 minutes to allow the flavors to infuse.
+8. Assembling the Lamprais: Preheat the oven to 180°C (350°F).
+Prepare pieces of banana leaf by quickly passing them over a flame to make them more pliable (or use aluminum foil).
+Place a portion of rice on the leaf, add some of the meat mixture, eggplant curry, caramelized onions, half a hard-boiled egg, cashews, and raisins.
+Fold the leaf to form a sealed packet.
+Place the packets in an ovenproof dish and bake for approximately 15 to 20 minutes to allow the flavors to infuse.

-9. Serving: Serve the Lamprais hot with a little chili sambal for those who like spicy dishes.
-Carefully open the packets and enjoy.
+9. Serving suggestion: Serve the Lamprais hot with a little chili sambal for those who like spicy food.
+Carefully open the packages and enjoy.

-Keywords: Sri Lankan lamprais, Sri Lankan curry recipe,
+Keywords: Sri Lankan lamprey, Sri Lankan curry recipe

 Rate this recipe